MAX1M00S/GeoGuessr-Round-Data-Capture/README.md

 - Supports retracting the most recent stored capture if you accidentally save unwanted data.
 - Generates Google Maps Street View URLs using coordinates, heading, FOV, and pano ID when available.
 - Normalizes hex-encoded pano IDs into regular Google pano IDs when possible.
-- CURRENTLY ONLY WORKS FOR SINGLEPLAYER MODE!!!
+- CURRENTLY ONLY WORKS PROPERLY FOR SINGLEPLAYER MODE!!!

 ## Files